Engaged Scholar Award

 Nomination Dossier Requirements

 The unit head (dean, unit director, or department head) prepares a nomination dossier that does not exceed 25 pages (including all materials, exclusive of the cover page).
-Four copies of the nomination dossier shall be submitted by the nominee’s department head, director, or dean to the Office of the Vice President by February 10, 2017.
+Four copies of the nomination dossier shall be submitted by the nominee’s department head, director, or dean to the Office of the Vice President for Public Service and Outreach by February 9, 2018.
 Nomination dossiers should include the following:

 Cover Page: Nominee’s Name